 Add Value to Your Resume

-You never know what is going to tip the balance when it comes to employers considering your resume.
+You never really know what is going to tip the balance when it comes to employers considering your resume.

 Tutoring is an impressive addition to a resume, especially if you’re a student.

 As a private or online tutor, you’ll need to manage your own time, utilise your initiative and communicate effectively with your students.
 These are highly desirable, transferrable and employable traits that you can point to and that future employers are sure to recognise.

-Employers love to see applicants that are self-motivated and organised.
-These are skills that you will demonstrate and cultivate, working as a private tutor.
+Employers love to see applicants who are self-motivated and organised.
+These are skills you will demonstrate and cultivate, working as a private tutor.

 Consolidate Your Knowledge

-Finally, there is no better way to solidify your own knowledge on a subject than to teach it to someone else.
-Whether it’s a mathematical equation, an element of literary theory, or a model of a geographical phenomenon, tutoring someone else will teach you too.
+Finally, there is no better way to solidify your knowledge on a subject than to teach it to someone else.
+Whether it’s a mathematical equation, an element of literary theory or a model of a geographical phenomenon, tutoring someone else will teach you, too.

 Have you read the story of Anthony Fok?
-He’s a private online tutor from Singapore who specialises in academic support and economics who, within a selective and elitist education system that can see private tutors struggle to earn a decent wage.
+He’s a private online tutor from Singapore who specialises in academic support and economics.
+Working within a selective and elitist education system, many private tutors struggle to earn a decent wage.
 Fok, however, earns over $1,000,000 a year.

-Maybe you’ve read the Web 2.0 story of Alban, a French Youtuber and English tutor who entertains an audience of around 15,000 students per week, all of which tune in to watch his English lessons filmed on the street.
-It’s a concept that has allowed for him to launch a successful business.
+Maybe you’ve read the Web 2.0 story of Alban, a French YouTuber and English tutor who entertains an audience of around 15,000 students per week, all of whom tune in to watch his English lessons filmed on the street.
+It’s a concept that has allowed him to launch a successful business.

 One on one tutoring is increasing in importance in Australia and around the world.
-Whether you’re looking for tutoring jobs in Sydney, online tutoring jobs Australia, Perth or anywhere around the country, if you have desire to share your knowledge, now is the perfect time to do it!
+Whether you’re looking for tutoring jobs in Sydney, online tutoring jobs Australia, Perth or anywhere around the country, if you have the desire to share your knowledge, now is the perfect time to do it!

-But, if you’re looking to explore private tuition at home, you’ll first need to sort out your marketing, and the commercial side of your private tutoring business.
-You need to know how to attract students to hire your services and study with you.
+If you’re looking to explore private tuition at home, you’ll first need to sort out your marketing and the commercial side of your private tutoring business.
+You need to know how to attract students who will hire your services and study with you.